Honesty by Typing: Introduction

 \subsection{Contributions}

+We address the problem of honesty in \coco~\cite{BTZ12sacs}, a core calculus for contract-oriented computing.
 The main contribution of this paper is a type discipline for statically ensuring when a \coco process is \emph{honest}.
-The need for a static approximation is motivated by the fact that honesty is an undecidable property, as shown in~\cite{BTZ12coordination}.
-Our type system associates behavioural types (in the form of Basic Parallel Processes, BPPs~\cite{Christensen93phd}) to each channel of a process.
-Checking honesty on these abstractions is decidable (Theorem~\ref{th:abstract-honesty-decidable}).
-We establish subject reduction (Theorem~\ref{th:types:subject-reduction}) and progress (Theorem~\ref{th:types:progress}), which are then used to prove type safety: typeable processes are honest (Theorem~\ref{th:types:type-safety-proc}).
-Due to space constraints, we publish the proofs and further examples in a separate report \cite{bstz13honestytypingtr}.
+The need for a static approximation is motivated by the fact that honesty is an undecidable property, as shown in~\cite{BZ15wsfm}.